Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 Fares mentioned how many people teaching game design are telling students to put more focus into the first half of their games, because more people will see that stuff than later.
 “Why put all that effort in for nothing?
 We should see games as experiences.
 It doesn’t matter how long they are.”

-"If it’s so common that people don’t play through the games, then why should we even comment on replayability and how long they are?
+“If it’s so common that people don’t play through the games, then why should we even comment on replayability and how long they are?
 Why should that affect score?
-It shouldn’t."
+It shouldn’t.”
 Fares said.
-"When my publisher [asked about game length] I was like, ‘Why are you asking that?
-I’m not even going to answer that shit’."
+“When my publisher [asked about game length] I was like, ‘Why are you asking that?
+I’m not even going to answer that s**t’.”

 Josef also had perhaps surprisngly nice things to say about EA, despite their recent flak for things like the Star Wars Battlefront 2 lootbox controvesy, saying that he thought “people would be jaw-dropping surprised if they saw the internal emails – at least the way I’m being treated by EA.
 Super good support.”